-The project will be carried out in three phases, as described below:
+The project is carried out in three phases, as described below:

 Phase 1: Data collection

-During the first phase a database on hardcore cartels in selected developing countries shall be created.
-For this purpose, competition authorities in these countries will be asked to fill out a questionnaire on the basic micro and macro data necessary for simulations.
+During the first phase a database on hardcore cartels in selected developing countries was created.
+For this purpose, competition authorities in these countries were asked to fill out a questionnaire on the basic micro and macro data necessary for simulations.

 Phase 2: Calibration and simulation

-Based on the received data, the hypothetical market conditions without cartelizing conduct will be simulated and compared to the existing conditions which are characterized by the presence of cartels.
-This will allow the calculation of price overcharges, losses in consumer welfare and possibly outputting effect.
+Based on the received data, the hypothetical market conditions without cartelizing conduct were simulated and compared to the conditions which were characterized by the presence of cartels.
+This allows the calculation of price overcharges, losses in consumer welfare and possibly outputting effect.

 Phase 3: Estimation of the impact of cartels on economic growth

-By extrapolating results obtained in phase 1 onto the macro-economic level, the minimum level of losses in economic growth due to cartelization shall be estimated.
+By extrapolating results obtained in phase 2 onto the macro-economic level were estimated, among others, i) affected sales and cartel's excess revenues related to GDP and, ii) the minimum level of losses in economic growth due to cartelization.